(CNN)Here's a look at the life of Grammy-winning singer Tony Bennett, famous for his signature song "I Left my Heart in San Francisco."

 2011 - Bennett's album, "Duets II," hits number one on the Billboard 200 chart, making him the oldest living artist to achieve that feat.

-2012 - Wins a Grammy for Best Traditional Pop Vocal Album for "Duets II" and a Grammy along with Amy Winehouse for Best Pop Duo/Group Performance for "Body and Soul. "
+2012 - Wins a Grammy for Best Traditional Pop Vocal Album for "Duets II" and a Grammy along with the late Amy Winehouse for Best Pop Duo/Group Performance for "Body and Soul."